To create an individual player profile CLICK HERE.

 - The winning team must continue with its original registered team to represent Saskatchewan at the Canadian Mixed Doubles Curling Championship.
 If a team is unable to field their originally registered line-up at the Canadian Mixed Doubles Curling Championship, the runner up team will be declared team Saskatchewan and will then be subject to all applicable playdown procedures.

-- The winning team will earn the right to represent Saskatchewan at the Canadian Mixed Doubles Curling Championship March 23-28, 2021 in Calgary, AB.
+- The winning team will earn the right to represent Saskatchewan at the Canadian Mixed Doubles Curling Championship March 22-27, 2022 in Sudbury, ON.
 Teams must cover all entry fees and travel/accommodation expenses.